The events on this page occurred in Madison Wisconsin, USA (43 5'88'' N, 89 39'64'' E)

 Finish: 5:07:30

-I had not originally intended to include a report from the Triple D Adventure Race [External Link] from Dyersville to Dubuque, IA (being it only around 22 miles), but after experiencing the carnage firsthand I had to record what transpired.
+I had not originally intended to include a report from the Triple D Adventure Race from Dyersville to Dubuque, IA (being it only around 22 miles), but after experiencing the carnage firsthand I had to record what transpired.
 I initially registered for the race as a challenging long run in preparation for a spring marathon (although my plans changed, and I did not run a marathon anyway).
 Due to some holiday sickness, my fitness was also not at a level to compete in this type of race, but I had already mailed my check, so a racing I would go.

 Leading up to the race the weather had been tolerable (for Iowa in January at least), but that morning a fresh eight inches of snow blanked the ground.
 I had to shovel even to free my car and braved some poor road conditions on the drive up.
 It did not yet dawn on me what the inclement weather might do to the event though, so I just blissfully milled around with other participants at registration.
-At the appointed time, a limo bus ferried all other runners and skiers to the start near the Field of Dreams [External Link].
+At the appointed time, a limo bus ferried all other runners and skiers to the start near the Field of Dreams.

 The naive runners ready to face endless snow